SindreSvendby/enchanted-debug/README.md

 [![Dependency Status](https://dependencyci.com/github/SindreSvendby/enchanted-debug/badge)](https://dependencyci.com/github/SindreSvendby/enchanted-debug)
 [ ![Codeship Status for SindreSvendby/enchanted-debug](https://app.codeship.com/projects/244cf160-b1cb-0134-df39-72b4409ab7af/status?branch=master)](https://app.codeship.com/projects/193272)

-a wrapper around the amazing [debug package](https://www.npmjs.com/package/debug) that follow what we think is best practises (this is while debug has not released version 3, in version 3 they are adding middleware, that could do this in a better manner)
+a wrapper around the amazing [debug package](https://www.npmjs.com/package/debug) that automaticly adds namespace based on the path and project root.

+This module will be obsolete when [debug]() is in version 3, sjekk out this [github issue](https://github.com/visionmedia/debug/issues/370) for progress on that

-## cons
+## Cons
-1. Performance is not the best, since we use callsite
+Performance is not the best, since we use callsite.
+So keep that in mind.

 ## Pros
 1. Do not need to